Kirk Howard: Dundurn Press

 In 2008, Howard purchased the Canadian Book Review annual as it struggled to move from annual hard copy books to a digital format.
 The Canadian Book Review Annual (CBRA) founded in 1975 provides the most comprehensive collection of authoritative reviews of English-language, Canadian-authored scholarly, reference, trade, and books for youths published in Canada.
 In 2012 after Howard invested in digitizing the reviews he donated it to the University of Toronto Library Services to make it available as an open source database.

 Dundurn’s success in Canada's volatile book publishing industry, which in recent years has seen many independent houses closing, has been credited to Howard’s foresight that a publisher requires quantity and accessibility in order to survive.
-In an interview with Publishers Weekly, Dundurn’s Vice-President Beth Bruder stated that, "[Howard] recognised some years ago the importance of diversifying revenue streams in a traditionally risky business like publishing."

-In recent years Dundurn’s publishing programme has expanded its original publishing mandate to include lavishly illustrated books on Canadian art and artists (such as A.Y.
+In later years Dundurn’s publishing programme expanded its original publishing mandate to include lavishly illustrated books on Canadian art and artists (such as A.Y.
 Jackson, Lawren Harris, Frederick Varley, and the female artists of the Beaver Hall Group in Montreal), as well as works on important Canadian cultural institutions (such as the National Arts Centre, the Canadian Opera Company, the Stratford Festival, and the National Ballet of Canada).
 Dundurn has developed a strong fiction list for both adults and teens (Exile, Six Metres of Pavement, The Third Eye and many others) while still publishing books on every facet of Canadian history to inform Canadians that they have a lively, interesting, and important heritage.